carlocorradini/filmy/README.md

 ## Description

-Set of APIs that allow users to get films and/or their infos.
+A little set of APIs that allow users to get films or their infos.
 It uses a system of data validation for the user's requests.

 The user will access via _token_ to the system and then he is free to retrieve informations about films and actors.
 The user has the capacity to view all the items or to ask for a specific film/actor by ID.